urbit/UIPs/UIPS/UIP-01XX.md

 Mounted desks are merely mirrors of underlying clay state, therefore, protocol implementors MAY choose to not unpack the desk directories.
 This may lead to inconsistent view (mounted desk without corresponding filesystem entry), but the Urbit runtime should be able to handle it.

 Sessions only expose polling for simplicity sake.
 In the future, the protocol may be extended with long-polling, however, it was not added, because it is unclear if it is necessary.

+Existence of both import and export (push and pull) endpoints is necessary for covering all key directions of pier portability: self-custody to cloud, cloud to self-custody, cloud to cloud.

 ## Reference Implementation